anya-savinova/Clients-of-Bike-Sharing-Service/Bike-Sharing-Service-s-Clients.md

 greater than that of casual riders, and the difference on weekends is not decisive.*

-*3. Based on the above graphs, the use nature of bicycle-sharing service by two categories of clients can be characterized as follow:*
+*3. The use nature of bicycle-sharing service by two categories of clients can be characterized as follow:*

 - Maintaining the average duration of trips throughout the week with a